DaiKaiYan/An_Approach_to_Internal_Threats_Detection_Based_on_Sentiment_Analysis_and_Network_Analysis/README.md

 - `Email-based emotional score`: The score data of each email.<br>
 - `Feature vector centrality_emotion_discrete`: Feature vector centrality data of emotional network.<br>
 - `Filtered 2076 relationships`: Relationships filtered according to the number of emails.<br>
-- `Mapping of the centrality of feature vectors in the emotional network in the combined network`: the difference in the centrality ranking of the two network feature vectors.<br>
+- `Mapping of the centrality of feature vectors in the emotional network in the combined network`: The difference in the centrality ranking of the two network feature vectors.<br>
 - `Number of relationship-based messages`: The number of messages in relationship units.<br>
 - `Original network`: A matrix composed of filtered relationships and sorted time series and relationship-based emotional scores.<br>
 - `Original time series`: The original time series is obtained according to the date in the email.<br>